-- 3.18 The role of the Chair of the International Board is to lead WaterAid international and the International Board through the promotion of the organisation's vision, values and culture. - 3.19 The Chair is responsible for ensuring that WaterAid international has agreed priorities, and the structures and processes required to deliver its strategic aims. - 3.20 The Chair is responsible for ensuring that WaterAid international is governed well by its Board.
-Specific responsibilities of the Chair of WaterAid international are covered in the Chair's Role Description. - 3.21 The Chair of WaterAid international is appointed through a selection process, agreed by the International Board.
-The process may be delegated to a nominations committee, although appointments will be made by the International Board. - 3.22 The International Board may decide whether to select the Chair from among its existing trustees or from outside the organisation. - 3.23 The role description for the Chair should be reviewed at the start of each selection round, to ensure that the skills and attributes required for good governance are clearly set out.
+- 3.21 The Chair is responsible for ensuring that WaterAid international is governed well by its Board.
+Specific responsibilities of the Chair of WaterAid international are covered in the Chair's Role Description. - 3.22 The Chair of WaterAid international is appointed through a selection process, agreed by the international Board.
+The process may be delegated to a nominations committee, although appointments will be made by the international Board. - 3.23 The international Board may decide whether to select the Chair from among its existing trustees or from outside the organisation. - 3.24 The role description for the Chair should be reviewed at the start of each selection round, to ensure that the skills and attributes required for good governance are clearly set out.

-The Deputy Chair of the International Board
+The Vice Chair of the international Board

-- 3.24 The International Board can appoint a Deputy Chair to act as Chair in case of the unavailability or incapacity of the Chair. - 3.25 The Deputy Chair is responsible for assessing and appraising the performance of the Chair and reporting these to the Board.

-3.26 Specific responsibilities of the Deputy Chair of WaterAid international are covered in the Deputy Chair's Role Description.
+- 3.25 The international Board can appoint a Vice Chair to act as Chair in case of the unavailability or incapacity of the Chair. - 3.26 The Vice Chair is responsible for assessing and appraising the performance of the Chair and reporting this to the Board. - 3.27 Specific responsibilities of the Vice Chair of WaterAid international are covered in the Vice Chair's Role Description.